How to Find Cheap Flights in 2026

 | Peak season (summer, Christmas, Easter) | 3 to 6 months ahead | Anything last-minute |

 Fares drift downward as the date approaches, hit a low in that window, then climb sharply in the final two weeks as business travelers fill the cabin.
 Booking eleven months out rarely helps; airlines simply list a high opening price.
+But the window only matters once you’ve nailed the day of the week.

 2. Fly on the Cheapest Days